Upcoming Webinar

 Also, keep in mind how sensitive your data is and the level of security it requires.
 SQL Server promises higher security.
 You can even assign different levels of security to different instances in a SQL Server based on your priorities, as they all work independently.

-Complement your Database with a Code-free ETL tool
+Complement your database with a modern, AI-powered ETL solution

-Regardless of the database you choose, it is imperative that you have an efficient ETL tool to support it.
+Regardless of the database you choose, it is imperative that you choose an efficient ETL tool to support it.

-Astera Centerprise is a code-free ETL tool that allows you to send data to and from various databases with ease.
+Astera Data Pipeline Builder is a code-free data integration tool that allows you to send data to and from various databases with ease.
 Astera has native connectivity to popular databases, including MongoDB and SQL Server, file formats, and cloud platforms.
-All you need to do is just drag and drop the connector in the data flow designer to integrate it with your data pipelines.
+All you need to do is drag and drop the connector in the data flow designer to integrate it with your data pipelines.

-Leverage Astera Centerprise’s built-in transformations to alter and manipulate your data.
-Take advantage of our solution’s automation and job scheduling features to orchestrate your data without any manual intervention.
+Leverage Astera’s built-in transformations to alter and manipulate your data.
+Take advantage of our solution’s AI-powered automation and job scheduling features to orchestrate your data without any manual intervention.

-Download Astera Centerprise today and try it for free for 14 days!
+Download Astera Data Pipeline Builder today and try it for free for 14 days!

 Authors: